-- 200 pits were established for compost production and 5 vermin compost facilities and 73 nurseries were set up. - 3,773 fertilizer recommendation cards were distributed while 420 Union festoons on FRC and 8,750 (five different types) Union festoons were prepared and distributed. - 6 bio-villages were set up and 11 seed banks were established. ٠ - Local Resource Farmers (LRF) trainings on soil fertility and productivity were organized for 588 participants and Local Resource Farmers (LRF) trainings on crop diversification and rotation were organized for 588 persons. - Under the Agriculture Equipment Distribution component, 15 drum seeders, 1000 weeders, 43 power winners, 15 power rice threshers, 99 paddle threshers and 14,000 air tight super bag/ seed preserver bags were distributed. - 9,000 leaflets, 2,000 posters, 1,000 stickers and 4,000 newsletters were published and distributed. - 1 documentary film was produced, 420 Union Sohayikas were printed and distributed and 14 billboards at the Union level and 7 billboards at the Upazilla level were displayed.
+- Homestead vegetable cultivation was completed in 7,000 households. - 200 pits were established for compost production and 5 vermin compost facilities and 73 nurseries were set up. - 3,773 fertilizer recommendation cards were distributed while 420 Union festoons on FRC and 8,750 (five different types) Union festoons were prepared and distributed. - 6 bio-villages were set up and 11 seed banks were established. - Local Resource Farmers (LRF) trainings on soil fertility and productivity were organized for 588 participants and Local Resource Farmers (LRF) trainings on crop diversification and rotation were organized for 588 persons. - Under the Agriculture Equipment Distribution component, 15 drum seeders, 1000 weeders, 43 power winners, 15 power rice threshers, 99 paddle threshers and 14,000 air tight super bag/ seed preserver bags were distributed. - 9,000 leaflets, 2,000 posters, 1,000 stickers and 4,000 newsletters were published and distributed. - 1 documentary film was produced, 420 Union Sohayikas were printed and distributed and 14 billboards at the Union level and 7 billboards at the Upazilla level were displayed.